 But if people don’t already need what you offer—if you’re trying to carve out space, create demand, or grow into something new—then branding is the tool that can help you get there.
 A good brand builds rapport.
 Creates buzz.
 Inspires devotion.
 Fosters community.
 Motivates your team.
 Earns referrals.
 Gets awards!
 And yes: makes money.
 Money…yuck.

-And to be very clear: there is zero shame in skipping the whole brand thing.
-If you don’t need deep connection or super expansive growth, you don’t need to build a brand.
+And just to be clear: there is zero shame in skipping the whole brand thing.
+If you don’t need deep connection or expansive growth, you don’t need to build a brand.
 You can just be a business.
 A solid, respectable, functioning business.
-(You are, however, still very not allowed to have heinous, awful, unusable design.
-That’s not branding, that’s manners.)
+(You are, however, still not allowed to have heinous, awful, unusable design.
+That’s not branding.
+That’s manners.)

 But if you’re looking for something bigger—if you want people to care, to keep coming back, to tell their friends—then what you’re looking for is a brand.
 And if you’re going to build a brand, build it the right way.
 Lay the foundation for authentic, meaningful connection.
 Align your messaging, visuals, and presence around something real.
 Make it conceptually strong first.